Apprenticeships

 How Our Program Works

 Your technical apprenticeship is designed to prepare you for a successful engineering career at TBS.
-By the end of your third year, you should have all the experience you need to start a permanent role in the Company, and a good idea of where your skills fit best.
+By the end of your apprenticeship, you should have all the experience you need to start a permanent role in the Company, and a good idea of where your skills fit best.
 TBS is committed to championing each and every apprentice on their own individual journey – we’ll continue to support your career development as you settle into permanent employment and for years to come.

 The Opportunities we offer